-Angie Cross is bravely exploring new frontiers at The HumanCurrent after a 20+ year career in the child welfare arena, in both the USA and Canada.
-A lifelong learner, she holds a BA in Organizational Communication and is working on her MA in Leadership, where she blends her love for systems thinking with a curiosity about what makes culture tick.
-Like any real Libra she's passionate about friendships, social justice and fairness, yet appreciates exploring different viewpoints, especially with her husband and 20 year old son.
+Angie Cross is bravely exploring new frontiers at Human Current after a 20+ year career in the child welfare arena, in both the USA and Canada.
+A lifelong learner, she holds a BA in Organizational Communication and MA in Leadership, where she blends her love for systems thinking with a curiosity about what makes culture tick.
+Like any real Libra she's passionate about friendships, social justice and fairness, yet appreciates exploring different viewpoints, especially with her husband and her son.
 Angie doesn’t stay serious too long.
 Her attention span can be short…very-very short, like it's taken her days to write this paragr....squirrel?!!
 She looks forward to weekly wine-downs with her co-host.

-Haley Campbell is a curious and open minded person who loves the outdoors, animals, and intriguing people.
-She has her BA in Marketing from the University of Houston, and she is very grateful that her role with the HumanCurrent allows her to focus on what she enjoys most: writing, journalism, and social media.
-She has two dogs, a loving husband, and a little boy named Jack AKA "Snack Jack".
+Haley Campbell-Gross is a curious and open minded person who loves the outdoors, animals, and intriguing people.
+She has her BA in Marketing from the University of Houston, and she is very grateful that her role with Human Current allows her to focus on what she enjoys most: truth-seeking, writing, journalism, and community building.
+She shares her life with her loving husband, her son Jack AKA "Snack Jack", and her dog Wriggles.

 Doug Drane is our raison d'etre.
 After one of the first companies he founded, ATEX, revolutionized the publishing industry, Doug spent 50+ years studying (and designing ventures around) how to build high performance teams that self-organize into successful companies.
 His life's work, the Complexity Model for business development, presents an understanding of business as a complex adaptive system.
-The complexity model is based on decades of collaboration with top minds across many disciplines to understand how small teams of aligned, high performance individuals can change the workplace for everyone, and is the spark that brought the HumanCurrent to life.
+The complexity model is based on decades of collaboration with top minds across many disciplines to understand how small teams of aligned, high performance individuals can change the workplace for everyone, and is the spark that brought Human Current to life.

-Former HumanCurrent Pioneers
+Former Human Current Pioneers

 Stacy Hale is a curious person.
 In her eternal quest for the not-boring, her mind goes places even the cat won't go.
 On any given day you can find her reading and writing behind a stack of books or up a tree--which isn't so different from her former career as a brand copywriter and journalist.
 Stacy is obsessed with complexity theory and the study of consciousness and human potential, concepts made all the more poignant with bad jokes and Prosecco.
 She loves her daughter, a certain man, and everything else that's interesting.

 Lindsay Patterson is the behind-the-scenes producer type.
 With a background in public radio, she has an ear for good sound and an obsessions with podcasts.
-She helped develop the HumanCurrent podcast, put together the shows, and performed an editorial role.
+She helped develop Human Current podcast, put together the shows, and performed an editorial role.
 Lindsay lives with her husband, son, and dog in Austin.